gromann/gridsome-forestry-starter/projects/ios-concept.md

 You can also intercept Dropzone at different stages and execute additional code.
 For example, I'm appending the location where the image should be saved to the request, by simply listening to the _@vdropzone-sending_ event.
 Again you can find the whole list of supported events in the  [dropzone.js documentation](https://www.dropzonejs.com/ "dropzone.js docs").

 This was the first part of my series on how to securely upload anything to Amazon S3.
-In the next part, I'm going to explain how to stream the image through a .net Core 3.1 Api and store a reference of the Image inside it
+In the next part, I'm going to explain how to set up an Amazon S3 Bucket to store the images in.

+stream the image through a .net Core 3.1 Api and store a reference of the Image inside it